Climate, malaria highlighted as Commonwealth leaders meet

 The bloc faces a new challenge as some member nations discuss removing the queen as their head of state.
 She is the head of state of 14 Commonwealth realms, but Barbados cut ties with the monarchy in November, and several other Caribbean countries, including Jamaica, say they plan to follow suit.

 In his remarks Friday, Charles said “free” nations can make such decisions “calmly and without rancor.”
-The heir to the throne also spoke of slavery and its legacy for Indigenous communities and others, saying the Commonwealth “must find ways, new ways, to acknowledge our past.”
+The heir to the throne also spoke of his sorrow over slavery and its legacy for Indigenous communities and others, saying the Commonwealth “must find ways, new ways, to acknowledge our past.”

 “Quite simply, this is a conversation whose time has come,” he said.